hlin8/MazeProblem/README.md

 English description:
 ```
 if explorer is on a wall
- return false
+ return "Error"
 if explorer is on treasure
- return true
+ return 0
 else
  for each direction
+ check for legal directions (i.e. if only north and south is legal, then record those directions somewhere in memory)
   create a snapshot of the maze //updates current instance of the maze
-  move the explorer one tile towards that direction
+  move the explorer one tile towards directions listed above
   if explorer is on a stepping stone
+  shortestpathlength += 1;
   invoke recursive abstraction
   else
    retrieve/use snapshot //as new maze
    drop a wall
-return false //If on treasure, return true.
-Anything else should return false after invoking the MazeSolver method.
+return shortestpathlength;
 ```
 Pseudocode:
 ```